KieranReck/KieranReck.github.io/_posts/2023-08-28-The-More-Ritz-Klein-VCO.md

 - Board 1 is everything you need to build the base 'mki x es.EDU VCO', all within a single 12 HP board, just 2 HP wider than the PCB project.
 - Board 2 is the 'Extension Board', this is where the build becomes cumbersome.
 This board contains the Triangle circuitry, as well as the Wavemixing circuitry.

->[!warning] WARNING - In this layout I am using the 2N3904 NPN and 2N3906 PNP transistors.
+WARNING - In this layout I am using the 2N3904 NPN and 2N3906 PNP transistors.
 These have a non-standard pintout (with the E and C pins swapped).
 Double check your chosen transistors to confirm orientation.
+{: .notice--warning}

 ![](../assets/images/MORE-RITZ-Klein-VCO-Stripboard-v2.0.png)